trytriplex/triplex/README.md

 New features should be `minor` and bug fixes / chores should be `patch`.
 The message you should write needs to be informative enough to end users that if they were to read it they can understand it will enough.

 Don't worry about getting it 100% correct we can update the CHANGELOG.md after a release if we need.

-**Note** — For Triplex Standalone releases we manually curate the CHANGELOG in the GitHub release by copying over the changes from this private monorepo to the public repo that has the releases.